Ertondo/Ertondo/README.md

 -->

 #### I`m a Technician programmer in continuous training.
-#### At this moment I am studying the Máster en Programación y Diseño de Software en Escuela IT.
+#### At this moment I am studying the Máster en Programación y Diseño de Software in Escuela IT.